sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 <a name="Post-Deployment"></a>
 ## Optional Post-Deployment
 <a name="DNS"></a>
-### Create a Record for the DNS Name in Order to Associate a Certificate
+ ### Configure a Certificate Authority-Signed Digital Certificate and Custom DNS Name

 By default, the Quickstart deployment will generate a highly-unique DNS name for your deployment and a self-signed certificate for secure connections.
 This is sufficient for limited use-cases or proof of concepts.
-However because a self-signed certificate provides limited protection against man in the middle attacks and the default DNS is computer readable, it is recommended that you change the DNS and provide a Trusted Root signed certificate.
+However, because a self-signed certificate provides limited protection against man in the middle attacks and the default DNS is computer-readable, it is recommended that you change the DNS name and provide a Trusted Root signed certificate.

-After acquiring a domain name and TLS certificate from your corporate IT or a Domain Name Registrar/Certificate Authority, use a Domain Name Server to do one of the following:
+After acquiring a domain name and TLS certificate from your corporate IT or a Domain Name Registrar/Certificate Authority, update your Domain Name Server entry to accomplish one of the following choices:
-* create a CNAME or Alias record at the current unique Domain Name of the application gateway
+* create a CNAME or Alias record at the current unique Domain Name of the application gateway.
+(Refer to the DNS name attribute under the PrimaryViyaLoadbalancer_PublicIP resource for the current deployment's unique Domain Name)
-* create a traditional A record at the application gateway IP
+* create a traditional A record at the application gateway IP.
+(Refer to the IP address under the PrimaryViyaLoadbalancer_PublicIP resource for the current deployment's application gateway IP)

-If you have acquired a new domain or are using the existing domain, you can upload a trusted certificate for the domain to the application gateway.
+If you have acquired a new domain name or are using an existing domain name, you can upload a trusted root signed certificate for that domain to the application gateway.
 For details, see ["Renew Application Gateway certificates."](https://docs.microsoft.com/en-us/azure/application-gateway/renew-certificates)

 <a name="DataSources"></a>
 ### Enable Access to Existing Data Sources